ozo7/ntfsundelete-python-addon/README.md

 -- create a frontend
 -- create a programm in other languages
 -- try to create some kind of freeware program that beats the existing like puran and recuva.
-The commercial version costs about 50 US$
+The commercial versions of recovery software cost about 50 US$